 Everyone knows that protein is the sole macronutrient responsible for building and repairing your body’s tissue stores (fat and carbs simply provide energy).

 More specifically, regular protein intake is vital in accelerating the repair of muscle damage from high-intensity activities like strength training and cardio interval training.
 In addition, adequate protein intake every two to four hours is essential in maintaining your current levels of lean muscle mass.
+This is important because the more muscle you have, the larger your metabolic engine, thus the more calories (and fat) you burn on a daily basis since muscle tissue requires lots of energy to sustain itself.

 Bigger muscles burn more calories!

 Protein is also the least likely macronutrient to be stored as body fat and the mere act of digesting protein requires more than double the energy to digest than carbohydrate and dietary fat.
+So, if there is any food choice that you can truly get away with overeating this holiday season, it will be turkey.

 Another key benefit to eating turkey is that it is easy to prepare in bulk and thus will save you much needed time in meal planning and preparation during the busy holiday season.
+You can roast a big old turkey and then have tons of meal options for days.
+Just think of what you can do with all those Thanksgiving leftovers!

 To inspire your turkey consumption efforts I have put together some awesome “lean body” recipes that you can create with turkey as your lean protein foundation.
+Enjoy!

 Turkey Salad